BayetLab/infant-EEG-MVPA-tutorial/README.md

-1) An overview of the various directories/scripts included in the repository, and what each script is used for; 2) At least a brief, step-by-step guide/walk-through describing which scripts to run, in what order, and the resulting output/interpretation of each step.

 # infant-EEG-MVPA-tutorial
-Tutorial toolbox for MVPA decoding of EEG data Classification is implemented in Python and Matlab Euclidean distance based decoding is implemented in python only
+Tutorial toolbox for MVPA decoding of EEG data
+Classification is implemented in Python and Matlab
+Euclidean distance based decoding implemented in python only

+### Directories
+├── code                   # Matlab and Python decoding scripts
+│   └── helpers            # supporting scripts and files
+├── data                   # infant and adult processed input data files
+└── README.md

 # Python Workflow